Postgraduate Virtual Open Day 18 July 2018

 - You can attend the annual Residential Weekend for Computer and Communications Law Distance Learning students, giving you the chance to hear from and network with staff, alumni and fellow students.

-We use a Virtual Learning Environment (VLE) as a platform to deliver clear course structures, teaching materials and to create interactive courses.
+We use an Online Learning Environment (OLE) as a platform to deliver clear course structures, teaching materials and to create interactive courses.
 You will have online access to Queen Mary’s libraries and online journals, and all of our e-learning facilities.
 Through the University of London College network, you will have access to an unrivalled range of electronic law journals and databases.

 You will not need to have access to a local law library, a basic internet connection and browser is all that is needed to do the course.